TempleEight/temple-docs/TempleEight/docs/arch/system.md

 }
 ```

-When a project has metrics, two more infrastructure components are needed, a Prometheus instance and a Grafana instance.
+When a project has metrics, two more infrastructure components are needed, a Prometheus container and a Grafana container.
 Prometheus is a metrics aggregator.
 Each service contains logic to aggregate metrics about it's performance, and forwards them on to the Prometheus instance, which collects and stores the metrics from all the services.
 Grafana exposes a HTTP endpoint which allows an administrator to access a dashboard.